 - 1. All applications for new development will be required to consider flood risk, commensurate with the scale and impact of the development.
 Where, in the opinion of the Local Planning Authority (LPA), there is the possibility of any flood risk to the site, or the potential for flood risk impact on other sites, a Flood Risk Assessment is required. - 2.
 The LPA is unlikely to support the development unless the Flood Risk Assessment demonstrates the following: - a.
 No increase in flooding on-site and elsewhere will result from the new development.
 The implications of climate change must be taken into account using the latest government climate change allowances. - b.
-There is less than a 3.33% chance of site flooding in any one year, after allowing for the effects of climate change, - c.
-There is less than a 1% chance of any premises on the site flooding in any one year, after allowing for the effects of climate change, and
+There is less than a 3.33% annual probability chance of site fluvial flooding in any one year, after allowing for the effects of climate change, - c.
+There is less than a 1% annual probability of fluvial flooding chance of any premises on the site flooding in any one year, after allowing for the effects of climate change, and - d.

-- d.
 For flows beyond the 1% flood design event it is demonstrated that there are no unreasonable adverse impacts off site, after allowing for the effects of climate change. - e.
-Safe access and egress - 3.
-Developer contributions may be required for improvement works to ensure that the drainage infrastructure can cope with the capacity required to support the new development.
+Safe access and egress (see policy Water 6A for more detail).

+3.4.
+Developer contributions may be required for flood risk infrastructure improvement works (maintenance, improvement or new fluvial flood alleviation scheme or surface water drainage infrastructure) to ensure that the drainage infrastructure can cope with the capacity required to support the new development